victoriaziegler/CarCar/README.md

 Create a SalesPerson model with the properties name and employee number, a Customer model with the properties name, address, and phone number, and a SaleRecord model with the properties automobile ForeignKey using automobilevo, salesperson ForeignKey, customer ForeignKey, and price.
 I will need to create an Automobile VO model to link to the SalesRecord model with a is sold property so I can mark the auto as sold after a record has been created so it is not able to be sold again.
 The automobile ForeignKey properties are tied to the inventory microservice will require a poller.py file to be able to extract the data for use in the sales microservice.

+## Running the program

+After cloning the repo from git lab to your local computer, please run the following commands to run the project:
+    - docker volume create beta-data
+    - docker-compose build
+    - docker-compose up
+Create data to use for this project via the forms on the website.
+This project uses React, you may open the project in your browser at http://localhost:3000/